LOKE/errors/README.md

 // Just throw to use default message throw new MyCustomError();
-// -> MyCustomError: This is a custom error
+// -> MyCustomError: This is a custom error [01CX7CJC5T4S642MH6MJ2WES0B]
+// NOTE: unique instance ID is printed at the end of the error

 // Or provide a custom message throw new MyCustomError("So custom right now");
-// -> MyCustomError: So custom right now
+// -> MyCustomError: So custom right now [01CX7CJC5T4S642MH6MJ2WES0B]

 // You can provide additional fields as the second arg const err1 = new MyCustomError("Extra fields", { x: 1, y: "two" });